A Virtual Stroll Around the Walls of Chester

 The Vanished Pubs of Chester Gallery

-The Swan Hotel, known as Eddie Davies'- "The hotel with the famous film performing parrots"was a regular favourite with American servicemen stationed around Chester during WWII.
+The Swan Hotel, no 60 Foregate Street, was popularly known as Eddie Davies'- "The hotel with the famous fim performing parrots".
+During WW2, it was a regular favourite with American servicemen.

 Site Front Door | Site Index | Chester Walls Stroll | Old Pubs Gallery | Previous Picture | Next Picture